 Cracked (deep fried) conch

-The Cruise Centre houses a 45,000 square foot (4181 square metre) shopping centre with a 10,000 square foot (929 square metre) duty-free shop as well as jewellery shops selling locally crafted pieces.
-The centre also features plenty of souvenir shops, the best stores being Ron Jon Surf Shop, Piranha Joes and Del Sol's while the Shell Shack sells items such as picture frames made from shells and driftwood.
+The Cruise Centre houses a 45,000 square foot (4181 square metre) shopping centre with a big duty-free shop as well as jewellery shops selling locally crafted pieces.
+The centre also features plenty of souvenir shops.
+Conch shells are the most popular souvenirs and Turks and Caicos is one of the few countries where these beautiful shells can be purchased legally by tourists.

 Go horseback riding